OrBaruk/squares-lgj/README.md

 A playable online demo is available at https://orbaruk.github.io

 ## Running development environment
-Run `lein run figwheel` and open [localhost:3449](http://localhost:3449) in your browser to enjoy fighweel hot reloading goodness.
+Run `lein figwheel` and open [localhost:3449](http://localhost:3449) in your browser to enjoy fighweel hot reloading goodness.

 ## Building from source